Top 10 American University & College Logos

 Dartmouth College Logo

 Dartmouth College is another Ivy League representative.
-The university unveiled a new logo: a pine tree inside a large green “D.” The image can also be seen in combination with other colors.
-John Scotford designed the concise logo, which can be seen on the school’s paraphernalia and website.
+The university unveiled a new logo: a pine tree inside a large green “D.” The image is also available in various colors.
+John Scotford designed the concise logo, which appears on the school’s paraphernalia and website.

 The old pine tree is a symbol of Dartmouth College.
 In the early 1800s, it was a frequent gathering place for seniors, and less than 100 years later, it was cut down.
-The cause was damage from lightning and storms.
+The cause was lightning and storm damage.
 The university’s motto is “Vox clamantis in deserto,” which means “The eye of the crying man in the wilderness.”

 City University of New York (CUNY)